ljvmiranda921/ljvmiranda921.github.io/index.md

         <p>Hi, I'm Lj Miranda and welcome to my blog!</p>
         <p>
             I'm currently on a short break!
 Taking some time-off to rest, refresh, and recharge.
-Watch this space for the next step of my journey.
+I'll still upload blogposts every now and then.
         </p>
         <p>
             In this blog, I write about my interests in machine learning,